Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 ### Getting restarted: Skeleton

 Rather than trying to get your current code to work, you might find yourself wanting to just restart completely.
 That is possible with Git!
-Simply run this command in your `fa22-s***` directory:
+Simply run this command in your `fa23-s***` directory:

-    git checkout skeleton/main -- proj0
+    git restore --source=skeleton/main proj0

 Beware: this command will get rid of all changes to anything in the `proj0` directory that you haven't committed.
 So if you think you _might_ want the code you currently have, simply make a commit